AhmedaliElgabry/Extractive_Text_Summerization_Using_Bert/README.md

 • the model is deployed using Flask <br/>
 <br/>

-**The comberhansive detailed information about the project is available in Deep Learning Final Project Report.**<br/>
+**The comberhansive detailed information about the project is available in Bert Extractive Text Summarizer Report.**<br/>
 <br/>
 <br/>